UKGovLD/registry-deploy-env/README.md

 Second ensure you have an installed key pair and a user who has access to that key pair.

-Thired create a credentials file which can be used to set the shell environment variables needed by the later scripts.
+Third create a credentials file which can be used to set the shell environment variables needed by the later scripts.
 This should look like:

 	export AWS_ACCESS_KEY_ID=XXX
 	export AWS_SECRET_ACCESS_KEY=YYY